delta-io/delta/docs/source/delta-type-widening.md

 .. note:: This feature is available in preview in <Delta> 3.2.

 The type widening feature allows changing the type of columns in a Delta table to a wider type.
-This enables manual type changes using the `ALTER TABLE CHANGE COLUMN` command and automatic type migration with schema evolution in MERGE INTO and INSERT commands.
+This enables manual type changes using the `ALTER TABLE CHANGE COLUMN` command and automatic type migration with schema evolution in `INSERT` and `MERGE INTO` commands.

 ## Supported type changes